composer/composer/doc/faqs/how-do-i-install-a-package-to-a-custom-path-for-my-framework.md

 [composer/installers](https://github.com/composer/installers).

-If you are a **package author** and want your package installed to a custom directory, simply require `composer/installers` and set the appropriate `type`.
+If you are a **package author** and want your package installed to a custom directory, require `composer/installers` and set the appropriate `type`.
 Specifying the package type, will override the default installer path.
 This is common if your package is intended for a specific framework such as CakePHP, Drupal or WordPress.
 Here is an example composer.json file for a